platformsh/platformsh-docs/docs/src/bestpractices/oneormany.md

 ## Multi-site applications

 Some Content Management Systems or other applications support running multiple logical "sites" off of a single code base.
-Those will usually work on Platform.sh depending on the configuration details of the application but are generally not recommended.
+Those usually works on Platform.sh depending on the configuration details of the application but are generally not recommended.
-Often their multi-site logic is dependant on the domain name of the incoming request, which on Platform.sh will vary by branch.
+Often their multi-site logic is dependant on the domain name of the incoming request, which on Platform.sh varies by branch.
 They also often recommend running multiple databases, which while supported just fine on Platform.sh makes the setup process for each site more difficult.

 Leveraging multi-site capabilities of an application are appropriate if, and only if: